cecat/MyHASS/index.md

 [ESP devices with GPIO pins](https://www.amazon.com/gp/product/B081PX9YFV/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) for about $3 each.
 I'm building a set of these with [temperature sensors](https://randomnerdtutorials.com/guide-for-ds18b20-temperature-sensor-with-arduino/) to evaluate the performance of our HVAC system throughout the home.
+Below you can see a grafana dashboard showing the temps in 5 rooms (the very flat orange line is the temperature reading of the thermostat) and outside temperature (purple line).

 <img src="/media/temps.jpg" align="center">